aws-samples/aws-genomics-workflows/docs/aws-batch/configure-aws-batch-start.md

 ![AWS Batch environment](https://d2908q01vomqb2.cloudfront.net/1b6453892473a467d07372d45eb05abc2031647a/2018/04/23/AWSBatchresoucreinteract-diagram.png)

+We will be leveraging [AWS CloudFormation](https://aws.amazon.com/cloudformation/), which allows developers and systems administrators to easily create and manage a collection of related AWS resources (called a CloudFormation stack) by provisioning and updating them in an orderly and predictable way.

-The CloudFormation templates in the [next section](./configure-aws-batch-cfn.md) will create the necessary resource for AWS within your Amazon VPC.
+The provided CloudFormation templates will create the necessary resource for AWS within your Amazon VPC.

 ![AWS CloudFormation Stack launching a AWS Batch Environment](https://d2908q01vomqb2.cloudfront.net/1b6453892473a467d07372d45eb05abc2031647a/2018/04/23/Picture1-1.png)